oceana0049/sep10-freedom-project/blog/entry01.md

 ### Engineering Design Process

 I am on step 1 of the engineering design process, defining.
 I think the average american eats a lot of processed food, and lives a sedentary lifestyle.
 I am grateful for technology to be a great way for information to get to people, but it is also a place for sketchy advertisements and trickery.
 I am excited to use technology to learn, and share information about health and fitness.

+### Skills

+One skill i have gained is ##researching skills.## finding sources for information from different websites has been quite useful to me, especially for this project and projects before.
+Knowing how to research on google makes it easier to have information when you need it, and save time.

+Another skill that I have learned is ##notetaking skills.## Knowing how to take notes on things like Markdown and HTML, without being advised to directly has helped me remember more information about coding, even when things are quite complicated.
+I also dont have to search everywhere for coding info when they are in my notes.
+For example, I took a lot of notes for HTML, which helped me on the "create something" homework.

+### Summary
+I cant wait to learn more about health and fitness, as well as how technology plays a role!
 [Next](entry02.md)

 [Home](../README.md)